Lake Shore Drive: Later history

-Renaming in honor of du Sable
+Between late 2015 and late 2017, the I-55 interchange was reconstructed to repace all of the ramps.
+These structures were deteriorating and functionally obsolete.

-As early as 1993, a proposal to rename Lake Shore Drive in honor of du Sable was backed by former Alderpeople Toni Preckwinkle (4th Ward) and Madeline Haithcock (2nd Ward).
-However, this plan was rejected by former Mayor Richard M. Daley, citing high cost.

-Then, in October 2019, a 1993 proposal was reintroduced by 4th Ward Alderman David Moore and co-sponsored by ten others.
-This time, the plan gained traction in response to the murder of George Floyd as well as the changing political landscape.
-In December 2020, a hearing was established but the vote was delayed to April 2021 as Mayor Lightfoot sought alternatives to honor du Sable.
-Also, the plan was amended to reduce the price tag, only renaming outer Lake Shore Drive from Hollywood Avenue to 67th Street.
-In late April 2021, the amended plan was approved by the City Council Committee.
-The vote was expected to take place in late May but was delayed again to late June due to the mayor's opposition.
-In late June, the proposal was passed by the City Council, voting 33-15 in favor of it.
-A majority of non-white residents were in favor of the renaming plan, as were a majority of non-white alderpeople voting on the name change.
-In contrast, a majority of white residents were opposed to the plan, and two-thirds of the alderpeople who voted against the renaming ordinance identified as non-Hispanic white.
+As early as 1993, a proposal to rename Lake Shore Drive in honor of du Sable was backed by former Aldermen Toni Preckwinkle (4th Ward) and Madeline Haithcock (2nd Ward).
+However, this plan was rejected by former Mayor Richard M. Daley, who cited its high cost.
+In October 2019, the 1993 proposal was reintroduced by 4th Ward Alderman David Moore and co-sponsored by ten others.
+Due to renewed national political attention to race relations following the May 2020 murder of George Floyd and subsequent civil unrest, which also impacted Chicago, the plan gained traction.
+In December 2020, a hearing on the proposal was held, but the vote was delayed to April 2021 due as Mayor Lori Lightfoot sought alternatives to honor du Sable.
+The plan was also amended to reduce the price tag, only renaming the Outer Drive from Hollywood Avenue to 67th Street.
+In late April 2021, this amended plan was reported favorably out of committee.
+A full Council vote was expected to take place in late May, but this was delayed further to late June due to Lightfoot's opposition.
+In late June, the proposal was passed by the City Council, 33-15.
+Polls indicated racial polarization around the name change, with a majority of white residents critical of the plan and a majority of non-white residents in support.
+This divide was reflected in the Council vote: the ordinance received predominantly non-white aldermanic support, while two-thirds of the aldermen in opposition were white.